idelchi/aggr/README.md

 - Pack multiple files and directories into a single text archive.
 - Unpack archives, restoring the original directory structure.
 - Filter files by size, extension, and path using glob + `.gitignore`-style patterns.
-- Supports a project `.aggrignore` (and a user-level one in your OS config dir).
+- Supports loading of a `.aggrignore` following `gitignore` conventions.
 - Skips binary files automatically and, by default, hidden files and common VCS/build dirs.

 ## Installation